szktkfm/mdtt/README.md

 # 🗓️ mdtt: Markdown Table Editor TUI

-Editing markdown tables can often be tedious and error-prone. mdtt is here to change that by providing a Terminal User Interface (TUI) specifically designed for editing markdown tables.
-By reading markdown files and allowing users to edit them with vim-like keybindings directly in the terminal, mdtt simplifies the process of managing and updating tables.
-This tool supports both outputting directly to standard output or inplace editing of the original markdown file.
+Editing markdown tables can be tedious. `mdtt` simplifies this with a TUI designed for direct terminal edits using vim-like keybindings.
+It supports outputting to stdout or inplace editing of markdown files.

 ## Installation